imixs/imixs-workflow/src/site/markdown/index.md

 The process model (or workflow model) defines what state a process instance can present during its life-cycle.
 Each time a workitem is processed, the workflow management system synchronizes the status (Task) with the process instance based on the BPMN model.

 ### The Workflow Engine
 The Imixs-Workflow engine persists and controls the process instance into a database.
 The Workflow Engine ensures that a workitem is always in sync with the process model.
-The Imixs-Workflow engine provides a Plug-In concept to implement different function blocks of a workflow management system.
+The Imixs-Workflow engine supports a Plugin-API to implement different function blocks of a workflow management system.
 This includes, for example:

 * Access Controll